rundeck/docs/docs/learning/howto/pagerduty-notification.md

 These steps will configure the Notification plugin globally (across all Rundeck projects).
 There are options to configure the plugin per project covered in the [main documentation](https://github.com/rundeck-plugins/pagerduty-notification#configuration).

-:::: tabs
+::: tabs
-::: tab Community Steps
+@tab Community Steps

 1. Stop the Rundeck service: `systemctl stop rundeckd`.
 1. With any text editor open the `framework.properties` file (located at `/etc/rundeck` path).